 The Cinema of Women from Francophone Africa by Stéphanie Dongmo.
 Published 7 December 2012 on Le Blog de Stéphanie Dongmo.
-Translation from French to English by Beti Ellerson.
+Translation from French by Beti Ellerson.

 They were present in front of the camera at the beginning of African film productions and since the 1970s they were present behind it as well, though they remain relatively unknown.
 In order to highlight the work of these women in the profession, an international colloquium on 40 years of francophone African women filmmakers was held in Paris the 23-24 November 2012 at the Quai Branly Museum and the National Library of France.
 An occasion to review the history of the cinemas of African women and their challenges.